Title: | Refitting and Spatial Analysis in Archaeology |

 The data frames with the results for H1 and H2 must have exactly the same column names, corresponding to parameters measured on the simulated graphs.
 When using the result generated with the frag.simul.compare

-function, the parameters considered include: the edge count, the sum of the edge weights, the balance, the disturbance, the admixture and the cohesion of the two spatial units).
+function, the parameters considered include: the edge count, the sum of the edge weights, the balance, the components balance, the disturbance, the admixture and the cohesion of the two spatial units).
 When using this function alone, the names of the columns of the data frames can be set with the cohesion1.attr, cohesion2.attr, and admixture.attr parameters (default values: "cohesion1", "cohesion2", "admixture" respectively).

 For each parameter, a two-sample Wilcoxon test is run to compare the series of values generated for H1 and H2.
 In addition, the value measured on the observed graph is compared with the range of values generated for the two hypotheses.
 The results of these comparisons are reported as a data frame with four columns: for each parameter studied, the data frame contains 1) whether the series of H1 values are statistically different to the H2 series (Boolean), 2) the p-value of the Wilcoxon test (numerical), 3) whether the observed value is "within", "higher", or "lower" to the interquartile range of values for H1, 4) whether the observed value is "within", "higher", or "lower" to the interquartile range of values for H2.